Three things inspired this recipe. First, sometimes you want to make banana bread but you only have one ripe banana.

-Or maybe I should say, sometimes you have a ripe banana and you want to do something with it—ideally make bread.
+Or maybe I should say, sometimes you have a ripe banana and you want to do something with it (ideally, make banana bread).
 But is that one lonely banana enough all on its own?
+Spoiler: Yes.

 But I’d prefer if the end result was NOT a dozen cookies or scones or whatever because I know myself well enough to know that this means I will likely eat a dozen cookies or scones over the following couple of days.

-Third, and most literally, this recipe is inspired by Chrissy Teigen’s recipe from her new cookbook (which I love).
+Third, and most literally, this recipe is inspired by Chrissy Teigen’s recipe from her cookbook (which I love).
 But, I’ll be the first to admit that this is a much more simple version that results in a smaller serving amount in the end.

 If you only have one banana, make this banana bread.
 If you LOVE banana bread (raises hand high) but don’t need a giant bundt cake size in your house due to a lack of self-control, make this banana bread.

-One- Banana Banana Bread
+- Banana Bread Muffin Cookies

-- 1 ripe banana
+- 1 banana (ripe)